kayble289/alx-low_level_programming/README.md

-this is the first deep dive into the waters of C programming
+this directory is about file descriptors and open, read, write functions